 \end{itemize} \end{theorem}

-\begin{proof} We will apply Theorem \ref{th:Chen-Jeannin_1.1} in our setting.
-Let us see that the hypotheses (i-iv) are satisfied. (i), (iii) and (iv) are trivially true.
+\begin{proof} Let us see that the hypotheses (i-iv) of (\emph{loc. cit.}, Theorem 1.1) are satisfied. (i), (iii) and (iv) are trivially true.
 We only need to check that the pay-off function $\mu$ is convex, namely, for any vector subspaces $F,F'\subset E$ such that $F' \nsubseteq F$, we have the inequality

 of slopes of adelic vector bundles on $S$.
 The canonical isomorphism

 is constructed as follows.
 An element $\alpha \in F'/(F\cap F')$, represented by some $x'\in F'$, is mapped to the class of $x'$, viewed as an element of $F+F'$, in $(F+F')/F$.
 This is independent of the choice of $x'$.
 Write $\xi=(\|\cdot\|_{\omega})_{\omega\in\Omega}$.
 For any $\omega\in \Omega$, denote respectively by $\|\cdot\|_{\omega,1}$ and $\|\cdot\|_{\omega,2}$ the subquotient pseudo-norm induced by $\|\cdot\|_{\omega}$ on $F'/(F\cap F')$ and $(F+F')/F$.
 Let $\alpha \in F'/(F\cap F')$.
 For any representative $x'\in F'$ of $\alpha$, by construction of $f$, we have the inequality